 - The plugs don't get hot when switched on.
 Check there are plenty of sockets.

 - The wiring doesn't look old, there aren't any frayed cables.

 - The gas fire heats up properly and isn't heat stained (if it is it may be dangerous).

-- Last serviced and have been shown the valid Gas Safety Certificate.
+- When was the Last service and is their a valid Gas Safety Certificate.

 - The cooker works!
 Try it.